cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     :type pos: bool
     :param neg: Is the variable constrained to be negative?
     :type neg: bool
+    :param bounds: Upper and lower bounds.
+    :type Iterable: An iterable of length two.

 The ``value`` field of Variables and Parameters can be assigned a value after construction, but the assigned value must satisfy the object attributes.